IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Dan_Barker" target="_blank">Dan Barker</a>

+>“Now, my own suspicion is that the universe is not only queerer than we suppose, but queerer than we can suppose.....I suspect that there are more things in heaven and earth than are dreamed of, or can be dreamed of, in any philosophy.
+That is the reason why I have no philosophy myself, and must be my excuse for dreaming.”

+>“I have no doubt that in reality the future will be vastly more surprising than anything I can imagine.”

+>“My practice as a scientist is atheistic.
+That is to say, when I set up an experiment I assume that no god, angel, or devil is going to interfere with its course; and this assumption has been justified by such success as I have achieved in my professional career.
+I should therefore be intellectually dishonest if I were not also atheistic in the affairs of the world.”

+― <a href="https://en.wikipedia.org/wiki/J._B._S._Haldane" target="_blank">J. B. S. Haldane</a>

 >“If there is a God, He will have to beg my forgiveness.”

 — A phrase that was carved on the walls of <a href="https://en.wikipedia.org/wiki/Mauthausen_concentration_camp" target="_blank">Mauthausen Nazi concentration camp</a> cell during WWII by a prisoner.